cells-OSS/pymp/README.md

 # THE HISTORY

 This script is a merged version of my past projects pymp3 and pymp4.
 They have been merged to create this one.
 The old scripts are privately archived and will no longer receive any updates.

+# WARNING
+It is assumed that you have the right to download the content you are downloading.
+I am not responsible for any legal action that may be taken.